 This series of photographs are driven by my reaction to nature’s ever-fleeting metamorphosis, especially as evidenced by the extreme seasonal changes where I live in upstate New York.
-I also draw upon my lifelong preoccupation with collecting and displaying natural found ephemera, highlighting my yearning to literally hold onto nature’s evanescence.
-Because I am an innately impulsive gatherer, I work in a similarly obsessive manner creatively as I organize, rearrange & merge multiple elements into my obsessively created configurations as each photograph becomes much like a shadow box of treasured jewels.
+I also draw upon my work as a fine artist in painting (30+ years) as I transform photographs into painterly creations of multiple layered images and colors.
+So too, my lifelong preoccupation with collecting and displaying natural found ephemera motivates me to highlight my yearning to literally hold onto nature’s evanescence.
+Because I am an innately impulsive gatherer I work in a similarly obsessive manner creatively.
+As I organize, rearrange & merge multiple elements into my obsessively created configurations each photograph becomes much like a shadow box of treasured jewels.
 The interplay of conflicting seasonal elements and stylized colors helps me to augment the illusive, ethereal component that I believe is crucial to reflecting the otherworldly ambiance I sense as I ponder nature’s ever-increasing change and my innate apprehension of the repercussions of the ever-changing climate globally.

-*These works can be printed as large as 72 inches wide and are perfect for both residential and commercial settings.
+*Many of these works can be printed as large as 60 inches wide and are perfect for both residential and commercial settings.
 I envision them printed on both traditional fine art papers as well as printed on alternative materials like aluminum or wood.

 Hahnemühle, Fine Art Pearl, Photo Rag Paper (Unframed/Black and White, Ink Jet, Archival Pigment Print)